Megwana/backend-hf/README.md

 - **Expected Results:** After step 3, I should be redirected to their profile page.
 - **Actual Results:** Verify that clicking on the avatar leads to their profile page.
 Works as expected.

-**2. Three Dots in the Top Right of a Profile Opens Editing Options**
+`Three Dots in the Top Right of a Profile Opens Editing Options`
 - **Description:** Test that clicking the three dots in the top right of a profile opens editing options.
 - **Steps:**
    1. Log in to my account.